Linda Carlson researches, writes and speaks on regional social history and avocationally pursues textile art and surface design.

 Her newest publication is Upscale Retailing in Wartime: Seattle Department Stores and the Challenges of World Wars I and II, now available from Amazon.com's Kindle store.
 This excerpt from a longer manuscript (as yet unpublished) describes how Seattle's grand old department stores created social, educational and cultural opportunities for women in the late 1800s and early 1900s, and how the stores can be credited with developing a strong downtown core that still exists today.
 Upscale Retailing provides a directory of the most important department stores in Seattle in the era 1914-1946, explains how Seattle's retail district moved from Second Avenue up to the Pine Street corridor, and discusses the challenges the stores faced, especially during World War II, including merchandise shortages, rationing, personnel turnover, price ceilings, high sales taxes, ever-changing regulations on sales prices, and the significant difference in wages for department store employees vs. those in defense plants.

-Carlson's textile art and origami projects are displayed in exhibits organized by Peninsula Fiber Artists.
+Carlson's textile art and origami projects are displayed in exhibits organized by Peninsula Fiber Artists (PFA).
 This includes "Fiber & Beyond," at the Latimer Quilt & Textile Center in Tillamook OR in summer 2022, which resulted in "Sunrise" (the fabric collage below) being featured on the cover of the Winter 2022/23 issue of Needle Arts.
-Other recent exhibits include a summer 2021 exhibit at the LaConner WA Pacific Northwest Quilt and Fiber Arts Museum and a fall 2021 holiday gift display in Port Townsend WA.
-Forthcoming: "What's for Lunch," opening in March in the Port Angeles Fine Arts Center.
-Carlson's pieces will include "Candy Wrappers."
-The group also maintains a walk-by exhibit in Port Townsend to which Carlson occasionally contributes (see sda-np.com).
+PFA also maintains a walk-by exhibit in Port Townsend to which Carlson occasionally contributes (see "Current Exhibits" on sda-np.com for information on the walk-by exhibit and gallery shows).

 For more information: